paleohayduke/TrafficSimProject/README.md

 A* now takes into account traffic levels at time of route generation!

+Pause and play functionality.
+Placeholder Frames to hold data and select options-still empty.

 9/29/2019 Consolidated intersections into one node.
 Next task is making stoplights *Nope... that broke a lot of intersections. set it back to old technique.